jcgneto/CV/README.md

 (2018-present)        Postdoctoral researcher in Microbial genomics and epidemiology, University of Nebraska-Lincoln
 (2017-2018)           Postdoctoral resercher in Gut microbiome and inflammatory diseases, University of Utah Medical Center

+# Research areas

+Microbial genomics and epidemiology: ecology of foodborne pathogens, bioinformatics, data analytics and statistics